jrvosse/ClioPatriaDocker/README.md

 See the config.sh and run.sh scripts for examples.

 ## Example usage
-This usage the docker image to create a new ClioPatria project:
+This uses the docker image to create a new ClioPatria project:
 ```bash
 mkdir project
 cd project